 What does accreditation mean?

 It means that we offer all facets of care when it comes to adult congenital heart disease.
 At Mount Sinai Heart, we provide state-of-the-art care for all forms of congenial heart disease from adolescents to older adults.
-We can enlist the Mount Sinai Health System’s world-class physicians to provide multi-disciplinary care be it for pregnant women with the condition, evaluations for transplantation, or cardiac interventions either in the catheterization lab or surgical room.
+We can enlist the Mount Sinai Health System’s world-class physicians to provide multi-disciplinary care be it for pregnant women with the condition, evaluations for transplantation, or cardiac interventions in the catheterization lab or operating room.
 We also provide pulmonary hypertension evaluation and treatment, which is an important part of adult congenital heart disease care.
 We have a specialized cardiac imaging team here at Mount Sinai exclusively for congenital heart disease providing exceptional multi-modality imaging for our patients.
 We provide 360-degree care—complete and comprehensive with excellent outcomes.

 Is there anything else that patients should know?